Battle of Feldkirch: Chur and 1st Feldkirch

 In February, Masséna's right flank was held by Claude Lecourbe's division, with its extreme right at Bellinzona.
 Mesnard's center division was posted south of Lake Constance near Glarus and Schwyz.
-Charles Antoine Xaintrailles's left flank division, including Oudinot's brigade, defended the Rhine from Lake Constance to Basle.
+Charles Antoine Xaintrailles's left flank division, including Oudinot's brigade, defended the Rhine from Lake Constance to Basel.
 Hotze had 20,000 troops at Bregenz and Feldkirch while Franz Xaver von Auffenberg held Chur with 4,500 men.
 Though war had not been declared, Jourdan notified Masséna that he would cross the Rhine on 1 March and be near Lake Constance by the 6th.
-Therefore, Masséna launched an assault crossing of the Rhine on 6 March at Luziensteig, which was between Hotze and Auffenberg.
+Therefore, Masséna launched an assault crossing of the Rhine on 6 March at Luzisteig (Maienfeld), which was between Hotze and Auffenberg.
 The Austrian defenses were strong and the river was rising, but the French finally captured the place in the evening.
 Masséna committed 5,000 to the battle and sustained 300 casualties.
 The Austrians had 4,200 troops in the area but they were spread out with no reserves.
 Consequently, they lost 400 killed and wounded plus 1,450 soldiers, 12 guns and three colors captured.
 Another source stated that the Austrians lost only 1,100 prisoners and five guns.

 On the 7th Masséna turned south and attacked Auffenberg at Chur.
 He sent his light infantry around the Austrian right to block escape by the Plessur valley.
 One source asserted that Auffenberg lost 3,000 prisoners, 16 guns and his supply magazines.
 Another source stated that the Austrians lost 1,000 prisoners and four guns out of a total of 2,400 men.
 The French suffered only 100 killed and wounded out of 9,600 soldiers.
 Meanwhile, Oudinot's brigade crossed the Rhine on a wagon bridge and moved north toward Feldkirch.
 Hotze attacked Oudinot outside Feldkirch with a numerically equal force.
 The battle hung in the balance until Jean Thomas Guillaume Lorge arrived with reinforcements sent by Masséna.
 Toward evening Oudinot led a cavalry charge which flung Hotze back into the town.
 The French captured 1,000 Austrian soldiers and four guns.
 Another authority gave French casualties as 200 out of 9,000 and Austrian casualties as 1,100 out of 6,000.
 Not all the French forces were successful.
 Marching from the Saint Gotthard Pass, Louis Henri Loison's brigade was mauled by an Austrian-Swiss force near Disentis.